eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 Running DDS Router
 ^^^^^^^^^^^^^^^^^^

-On a third terminal run anothe Docker image and launch the `DDS Router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/formalia/titlepage.html>`_ with the configuration file available at ``<path/to/file>/ddsrouter.yaml``.
+On a third terminal run another Docker image and launch the `DDS Router <https://eprosima-dds-router.readthedocs.io/en/latest/rst/formalia/titlepage.html>`_ with the configuration file available at ``<path/to/file>/ddsrouter.yaml``.

 .. code-block:: bash